34 Animals That Eat Other Animals With Pictures

 Despite their reputation as fierce predators, polar bears are not always successful in their hunts.

-Climate change and melting sea ice have made it more difficult for polar bears to find food, and many are struggling to survive.
+Climate change and melting sea ice have made it more difficult for polar bears to find food, and many struggle to survive.

 In addition, human activities such as hunting and pollution have also contributed to the decline of polar bear populations.